chili-chips-ba/openeye-CamSI/README.md

 By selecting these values, the integration time is minimized, which is suitable for scenarios with bright lighting conditions or high frame rate requirements.

-## Execution Play 3
+## Execution Play 3 - Ethernet streaming
-### Ethernet streaming
 - [ ] Add 1GE as second video sink, then move display to remote PC, via UDP VLC
 - [x] Document implementation via block diagram and project repo

-## Execution Play 4
-### Porting to openXC7
+## Execution Play 4 - Porting to openXC7
-- [ ] Port final design from Vivado to openXC7
+- [x] Port final design from Vivado to openXC7
 - [x] Simulate it with Verilator and cocoTB, in CI/CD system
 - [x] Document scripts and flows used in this process

-This task aimed to port our existing design to the **openXC7 toolchain**, transitioning from proprietary Vivado tools to support open-source FPGA development.
-The objective was to demonstrate compatibility and identify any limitations that would need to be addressed.

-The work involved comprehensive issue analysis and collaborative development with the openXC7 team to identify and resolve compatibility issues, contributing to the development of open-source FPGA tools.
+This task is about trying our Vivado-proven RTL with openXC7 toolchain for Xilinx Series7 devices.
+The main objective is to `identify limitations in the opensource Synth and PnR flow, analyze them, find the root causes, then collaborate with openXC7 team to drive to resolutions`.

-### Resolved Issues
+#### Resolved Issues

-Extensive testing and collaboration with openXC7 developers resulted in identification and resolution of multiple compatibility issues.
-These issues, along with their solutions and testcases, are documented in the **GitHub repository issues section**.
+Our extensive testing has resulted in uncovering a multitude of problems.
+They are fully documented and tracked in the relevant [openXC7 issues](https://github.com/chili-chips-ba/openeye-CamSI/issues?q=is%3Aissue%20label%3AopenXC7), along with specific testcase and solution we've arrived to with openXC7 developers.

-### Remaining Challenge: Advanced OSERDES Support
+#### Remaining Challenge: OSERDES10 Support

 One significant limitation remains: openXC7 currently supports only single OSERDES configurations with maximum 8-to-1 muxing ratio.
-Our design requires 10-to-1 serialization using Master-Slave OSERDES setup (two cascaded OSERDES), which is not yet supported.
-The openXC7 team continues working on this advanced use case, with issues remaining open for tracking purposes.
+Our design requires 10-to-1 serialization using Master-Slave OSERDES setup (two cascaded OSERDES), which is yet to be supported.
+As the openXC7 team continues working on this advanced use case, our [Issue42](https://github.com/chili-chips-ba/openeye-CamSI/issues/42) remains open for tracking purposes.

-### Additional Contribution: SoftOSERDES Implementation

-As an **additional contribution** to address the OSERDES limitation, we developed a **SoftOSERDES module** as a potential workaround.
-The implementation uses a **10-bit shift register** that processes **2 bits per serial clock cycle** in **LSB-first** order.

-**Key approach:**
+#### Bonus Deliverable: SoftOSERDES10 workaround for Issue42

+Looking to temporarily alleviate OSERDES10 limitation, as an unsolicited/bonus contribution to the project we've developed a plug-and-play compatible _SoftOSERDES10 module_.
+For it, we use a 10-bit latch with a 5-bitpair shift register, followed by an ODDR primitive (which is supported by openXC7).

+Key takeaways from our approach:
-- **Clock domains**: Parallel clock (`clk_par`) for data loading, serial clock (`clk_ser`) 5x faster for shifting
+- **Clock domains**: Parallel clock (`clk_par`) for data loading; Serial clock (`clk_ser`, 5x faster) for shifting
 - **Edge detection**: Captures parallel data on `clk_par` rising edge using edge detection logic
-- **Shift operation**: Right-shift by 2 bits per cycle, sending LSB first to DDR output
+- **Shift operation**: Right-shift by 2 bits per cycle, sending the LSB first to ODDR primitive
-- **DDR output**: Uses ODDR primitive to output one bit on each clock edge (`shift_reg[0]` on rising, `shift_reg[1]` on falling)
+- **DDR output**: The ODDR primitive outputs one bit on each clock edge (`shift_reg[0]` on rising, `shift_reg[1]` on falling)

-Our implementation follows the same **LSB-first serialization** approach as Xilinx OSERDESE2, where bit 0 of the parallel data is transmitted first, followed by bit 1, bit 2, and so on.
-This ensures behavioral compatibility with the hardware OSERDES while providing a software-based alternative that maintains the expected data ordering.
+Our implementation follows the same **LSB-first serialization** as Xilinx OSERDESE2, where bit 0 of the parallel data is transmitted first, followed by bit 1, bit 2, and so on.
+Along with pinout compatibility, that also ensures behavioral plug-and-play with OSERDES primitive, but implemented mostly in CLBs.
+Naturally, the Fmax of our hybrid CLB + ODDR approach will not be on par with the true hardware OSERDES.

-Detailed timing diagrams and block structure are provided to illustrate the implementation behavior and architecture.
+Detailed timing and block diagrams illustrate this soft, CLB-based approach.

 <img width="1041" height="1244" alt="softOSERDES_block_structure" src="https://github.com/user-attachments/assets/a993e8d0-4363-424f-bb61-0a96f9080051" />
 <img width="1371" height="371" alt="softOSERDES_timing_diagram" src="https://github.com/user-attachments/assets/c573ce71-b2fa-4dfa-815c-678d09e09273" />

-## Execution Play 5
-### Prepping for Webcam
+## Execution Play 5 - Prepping for Webcam

 (__Chili.CHIPS*ba team__)
 - [x] Enable OV2740 camera chip:
    - [x] Bring up Lukas' new adapter board
    - [x] Reverse-engineer I2C settings
    - [x] Demonstrate CAM-to-HDMI video path

-### *OV2740 Sensor Configuration for 720p resolution*
+### *OV2740 Sensor Configuration for the 720p resolution*

 Configuring the OV2740 sensor for 720p resolution requires precise adjustment of its registers.
 Each data entry comprises a six-digit code: the first four digits specify the register address, while the final two digits denote the value to be written.